Raahim07/Data-Science-ML-Projects/README.md

 #### a. **Feature and Target Variable Separation**:
    - The features (`X`) are separated from the target variable (`y`), where `y` represents the voter turnout.
-   - Irrelevant features such as `Year` and `NA` are dropped from the feature set【7†source】【12†source】.
+   - Irrelevant features such as `Year` and `NA` are dropped from the feature set.

 #### b. **Data Splitting for Training and Testing**:
    - The dataset is split into training and testing sets using `train_test_split()`.
-70% of the data is used for training, and 30% for testing【12†source】.
+70% of the data is used for training, and 30% for testing.

 #### c. **Handling Missing Values in Training Set**:
-   - Missing values in the training set are handled using the `SimpleImputer` with the mean strategy【12†source】.
+   - Missing values in the training set are handled using the `SimpleImputer` with the mean strategy.

 #### d. **Model Training**:
    - A **Linear Regression** model is instantiated and trained using the preprocessed data.
-The model is trained to predict voter turnout using features such as the number of registered voters, total votes polled, and demographic details【12†source】.
+The model is trained to predict voter turnout using features such as the number of registered voters, total votes polled, and demographic details.

 #### e. **Model Evaluation**:
    - The performance of the model is evaluated using the **R-squared** score to determine how well the model explains the variability of the target variable.
-   - Both training and testing R-squared scores are calculated to assess the model’s performance【12†source】.
+   - Both training and testing R-squared scores are calculated to assess the model’s performance.

 #### f. **Prediction for 2024**:
-   - A hypothetical dataset for the year 2024 is created, and the model predicts voter turnout using the trained model【12†source】.
+   - A hypothetical dataset for the year 2024 is created, and the model predicts voter turnout using the trained model.

 #### g. **Overall Model Accuracy**:
    - The final accuracy of the model is computed as the average of the training and testing accuracies.
-This score reflects the model’s predictive power【12†source】.
+This score reflects the model’s predictive power.

 ## Usage Instructions